David Gaughran: Career

 Gaughran has been featured in The Daily Telegraph, The Irish Times, The Guardian, The Irish Examiner, The Sunday Times, Huffington Post, Business Insider, Forbes, Mashable, The New York Observer, Newsweek Polska, il Giornale, The Star (Malaysia).
 He is a speaker for self-publishing and self-promotion, advocating for writers to publish and market their books.
 He's known for his outspoken view of the publishing industry, blogging about topics such as the tech hearings and what it means for independent publishers.
 Journalist Dawn Chmielewski covered the Amazon e-book pricing dispute and notes Gaughran's author interview supporting the retailer effort to keep prices low and build a healthy reading culture as "a piece worth reading."
 He was also featured in TechCrunch for discussing fake reviews on Amazon and the Techdirt exposé about services provided by Author Solutions.
 His reporting on the black hat tactic of "book stuffing" was featured in Pajiba.

 Awards

 In May 2020 David Gaughran received the Kate Wilhelm Solstice Award, given by the Science Fiction and Fantasy Writers of America (SFWA) “for distinguished contributions to the science fiction and fantasy community.”

 The Solstice Award was created in 2008 by the SFWA to acknowledge individuals, living or dead, who have had a significant impact on the science fiction or fantasy landscape, focusing on those who have consistently made a significant, positive difference to the speculative fiction field.

-Previous winners include Octavia E. Butler, Alice B. Sheldon (AKA James Tiptree Jr.), Tom Doherty, Carl Sagan, Stanley Schmidt, Michael Whelan, Kate Wilhelm, Terri Windling, Donald A. Wollheim, John Clute, Sir Terry Pratchett, Toni Weisskopf, Gardner Dozois, Sheila Williams, and most recently, Neil Clarke (editor) and Nisi Shawl.
+Previous winners include Octavia E. Butler, Alice B. Sheldon (AKA James Tiptree Jr.), Tom Doherty, Carl Sagan, Stanley Schmidt, Michael Whelan, Kate Wilhelm, Terri Windling, Donald A. Wollheim, John Clute, Sir Terry Pratchett, Toni Weisskopf, Gardner Dozois, Sheila Williams, and Neil Clarke (editor) and Nisi Shawl.